Updated: Jul 6

 3. Steaming: Cooking food with steam from boiling water

 Steaming foods (e.g., steamed vegetables, dumplings) is a neutral cooking method, and it is one of the healthiest ways.
 It helps to retain the nutrients and does not change the energy of the food much.

 In spring, the wood element is strongest, so we should eat less sour foods to prevent excess wood in the body.
-We should increase sweet and pungent flavors because they help the liver regulate qi throughout the body.
-Examples of foods include leafy greens, asparagus, mushrooms, peas, and may culinary herbs.
+We should increase sweet and pungent flavors because they help the Liver (the wood organ) regulate Qi throughout the body.
+Examples of foods include leafy greens, asparagus, mushrooms, peas, and many culinary herbs.

 Examples of foods to avoid would be bitter foods like coffee, grapefruit, and dark leafy greens.
 Examples of foods to eat in the summer would be cooling or pungent foods, such as tomatoes, cucumbers, summer squash, most fruits, and culinary herbs.
 These foods are typically ready to be harvested in summer.

 In winter, the water element is strongest, so we should eat less salty foods, most of which are also cold-natured.
-Instead, we should eat more bitter foods of the fire element.
-The kidneys are associated with the water element, and a hyperactive kidney weakens the heart.
-Hence, eating less salty foods and more bitter foods reduces the burden on the kidneys and supports the heart.
+Instead, we should eat more bitter foods of the fire element and add warming spices.
+The Kidneys are associated with the water element, and a hyperactive Kidney weakens the Heart.
+Hence, eating less salty foods and more bitter foods reduces the burden on the Kidneys and supports the Heart.

 Know your body’s constitution